UCLA-MDSH/ucla-mdsh.github.io/pages/contact.md

 permalink           : "/contact/"
 ---

 Want to get in touch with us?
-Please email us at [mdsh@ucla.edu](mailto:mdsh@ucla.edu?subject=Question about MDSH Program) for the fastest response.
+To ensure you receive timely support, we recommend reviewing our extensive [FAQ]({{ site.url }}{{ site.baseurl }}{% link pages/FAQ.md %}) first.
+Should your question remain unresolved, please do not hesitate to email our team at [mdsh@ucla.edu](mailto:mdsh@ucla.edu?subject=Question about MDSH Program) for further assistance.

 ### Dr. Hua Zhou